sarifrey/PyBer-Ridesharing-Analysis/README.md

 ![pyber_frame](https://github.com/DonnieData/PyBer_Analysis/blob/main/analysis/pyber_summary_frame.png)

 By reviewing the summary we can see that there are several key findings including:
-- Urban cities have the highest ridership demand while rural cites have the least
+- Urban cities have the highest ridership demand while rural cites have the least.
 - Urban cities have 4x+ more drivers than suburban cities.
 - Suburban cities have 6x + drivers than rural with almost 4.5x the revenue.
-- the summary shows a relationship in which fare revenue is higher when there a surplus of drivers.
--
+- Rural cities have the hghest average fare per ride and driver.